-We are continuously striving to discover new and enhanced hair growth treatments and hair loss therapies to provide our clients with innovative, best in industry procedures.
-In fact, more than 500,000 men and women have been successfully treated by us in our many studios, including more than 10,000 celebrities from Hollywood, Bollywood, sports legends like Jérémie Aliadière, John ‘Jack’ Anthony, Shane Warne, Graham Gooch, and Austin Healey.
+We are continuously striving to invent new and enhanced hair regrowth treatments and hair loss therapies to provide our clients with innovative, best in industry procedures.
+In fact, more than 1,000,000 men and women have been successfully treated by us in our many studios, including more than 10,000 celebrities from Hollywood, Bollywood, sports legends like Jérémie Aliadière, John ‘Jack’ Anthony, Shane Warne, Graham Gooch, and Austin Healey.

-AHS prides itself as an innovator and market leader in hair replacement and retention treatments.
-And, without our exceptional success and proven hair loss treatments and procedures which have shown exceptional success with regards to end results, there is no way we could have got to where we are today.
+Advanced Hair Studio prides itself as an innovator and market leader in hair replacement and retention treatments.
+And, without our proven hair loss treatments and procedures which have shown exceptional success with regards to end results, there is no way we could have gotten to where we are today.

-People around the world have benefited from the quality advice we provide, most advanced and unique procedures that prove our expertise.
+People around the world have benefited from the quality advice and services that we provide, most advanced and unique procedures that prove our expertise.